 Type 2 diabetes is a systemic disease of abnormal metabolism, yet the primary cause of mortality in type 2 diabetes is cardiovascular disease.
 Important questions remain as to what abnormal cardiac metabolism is doing to the heart in diabetes, and how it is having its effect.
 We are studying metabolism from 2 angles in diabetes: as a source of energy to power the heart, but also as signalling molecules that can regulate transcription, post-translational modification, and enzyme activity.
 Our aim is to understand how abnormal metabolism and metabolite levels are exerting their effect on the heart in diabetes.
 We are particularly interested in the roles played by fats and lipids within the heart, and how these may be driving the metabolic and contractile dysfunction in diabetes.
 Given the increasing prevalence of diabetes and metabolic syndrome in society, a greater understanding of how diabetes specifically affects the heart, and whether this can be rectified by therapy are important questions.

-Our research can be divided into five key questions:
+Our research can be divided into four key questions:

 3. What are the mechanisms regulating changes in cardiac metabolism?

 4. Can these mechanisms be targeted by new pharmacological therapies to treat the heart?